alexmaghanoy/Programmming-Assignment-4/README.md

 ## PROBLEM OVERVIEW

 Download the provided ECE Board Exam 2 dataset.

-By using data wrangling and data visualization techniques with storytelling, analyze the data, and present different:
+By using data wrangling and data visualization techniques with storytelling, analyze the data and present different:
 - **Data Frames**
 - **Visuals**